Monitor HTTP Load Balancer

 tab.

-A red bar indicates a time period where the request rate is outside the confidence window, which is shown in light blue as part of the graph background.
+A red bar indicates a time frame where the request rate is outside the confidence window, which is shown in light blue as part of the graph background.

 You can select any two metrics under a field such as Rate